Breathtaking Beauty: Wangi Falls in Litchfield National Park

 Accommodation & Tours

 Want to experience Wangi Falls as a part of a guided tour?
-We highly recommend the Litchfield Wanderer that Ethical Adventures provide.
+We highly recommend the 1-Day Litchfield Regional Tour that Ethical Adventures provide.
 The team pick you up from Darwin and guides you to Wangi Falls as well as other fantastic Litchy sports such as Florence Falls, the Magnetic Termite Mounds and the serene Tabletop Swamp.

 You can visit Wangi Falls as a part of a self-guided one-day trip to Litchfield National Park, on the way check out Greenant Creek and Tolmer Falls.
 Greenant Creek is merely a 9-minute drive away from Wangi Falls (9km).
 After visiting Greenant Creek, check out Tolmer Falls, a 12-minute drive (12km) away from Wangi Falls.